daniellittledev/Enexure.MicroBus/Readme.md

         }
     }

 One of the most important things an application needs is a way to deal with cross cutting concerns.
-In MicroBus this is where interceptors come in.
+In MicroBus this is where global handlers come in.
 They provide a great way to do work before messages get to the handlers.
-They also use the nested Russian Doll style approach so each interceptor will internally call the next interceptor or handler in the chain.
+They also use the nested Russian Doll style approach so each handler will internally call the next handler or handler in the chain.

-    public class CrossCuttingInterceptor : IInterceptor
+    public class CrossCuttingHandler : IDelegatingHandler
     {
-        public async Task<IReadOnlyCollection<object>> Handle(IInterceptorChain next, IMessage message) {
+        public async Task<IReadOnlyCollection<object>> Handle(INextHandler next, IMessage message) {
             using (var transaction = unitOfWork.NewTransaction()) {
                 return await next.Handle(message);